 Richard launched a case for damages, arguing the prison had breached its own safe system of work.
 Despite the Ministry of Justice strenuously denying liability, Richard negotiated a settlement just before the trial.

-Twenty workers at a company that specialised in bending various forms of metal were exposed to excessive levels of noise from section bending machines, hammering and abrasive wheel cutters.
-As a result, they suffered hearing loss and tinnitus, but the employer refused to admit liability.
+Industrial disease claim: Twenty personal injury clients, who worked at a company specialising in bending various forms of metal, were exposed to excessive noise levels from the section bending machines, hammering and abrasive wheel cutters.
+As a result, they suffered hearing loss and tinnitus.
+Richard obtained compelling evidence from a specialist acoustics and noise exposure engineer and issued court proceedings.

-After obtaining compelling evidence from an engineer who specialised in acoustics and noise exposure, Richard issued court proceedings.
-Shortly before the case was due to go to trial, he successfully negotiated a settlement of £160,000 for the men.
+The employer continued to deny liability and, shortly before the case was due to go to trial, Richard successfully negotiated a settlement of £160,000 for the men.

-A group of engineers who were responsible for maintaining a sludge treatment plant were exposed to high levels of hydrogen sulphide.
-As a result, they suffered a variety of symptoms including headaches, nausea, irritable eyes and in some cases, a permanent loss of sense and taste.
+Industrial disease claim: A group of engineers, who were responsible for maintaining a sludge treatment plant, were exposed to high levels of hydrogen sulphide.
+As a result, they suffered a variety of symptoms, including headaches, nausea, irritable eyes and, in some cases, a permanent loss of sense and taste.